 Before I get to the steps I took to build an online career, I’d like to share a few quick thoughts:

 - It’s never too late.
-Sure, it was better if you started on Instagram in 2013.
-It was better if you started on Twitter in 2008.
+Sure, it would’ve been great if you were one of the pioneer influencers on social media.
+Or if you got into blogging when there weren’t millions of blogs on the internet yet.
 And so forth.
-These are all excuses and bullshit reasons to not take action.
+These are all excuses to not take action.
 The best day to start is today!

-- Get rich quick doesn’t happen often.
+- Get-rich-quick schemes or hacks don’t work.
 If you look hard enough, you’ll probably find a few people who built an app in 24 hours and became rich.
 But I wouldn’t count on that.
-But you already knew that.
+And you likely also wouldn’t.
 So adjust your expectations.

-- There are certainly no “schemes.”
+- There are no “secrets.”
 If there were secret blueprints to making millions, they would remain secret.
 If I had a secret way to make a lot of money, I would keep it secret.
 That’s the truth.

 - What works for me, might not work for you.
 And vice versa.
 So don’t just listen to a single person.
 Instead, take in the information and think about how you can apply it to yourself.